lghauth/tdd-example/README.md

 ## Unit Tests
   - UNIT TESTING is a level of software testing where individual units of a software are tested.
   - Unit tests are Developer's tests.
 It is the Developer testing what they are coding.
-  - What is the problem if the Developer doesn't test their code?
-    - How many processor we have here running code?
-    - What you can do in your life without a code running?
-    - Boeing 737
-    - Volkswagen problem
-    - Insulin app
-    - Company Balance sheet

 ### Unit Tests Benefits
   - Ensure your code is working